azurecitadel/azurecitadel.github.io/data-ai/azure-databricks-workshop.md

 An overview of Spark MLLib package and introduction to Statistical modeling also understand how to run Deep Learning models using Tensorflow on Azure Databricks.

-This follows by labs,

-In this lab you will learn how to use Spark MLLib for Anomaly detection using Random Forests classification technique
+Spark MLLib for Anomaly detection using Random Forests classification technique

 <a href="https://github.com/mabalija/azure-databricks-labs/tree/master/db-labs-04-ml-01-anomalydetection" target="azuredocs">Azure Databricks - Anomaly Detection</a>

-In this lab you will learn how to implement batch predictions within Azure Databricks.
+Implement batch predictions within Azure Databricks.
 You will also understand how to persist and load the model from Blob Storage within your Spark Jobs

 <a href="https://github.com/mabalija/azure-databricks-labs/tree/master/db-labs-04-ml-02-batchpredict" target="azuredocs">Azure Databricks - Batch Predictions</a>